Renee Liu - Gold Award

-Renee is a junior at Lake Oswego High School and is currently 16.
+Renee is a senior at Lake Oswego High School and is currently 17.
 After learning Java(a computer science language) in the summer of sixth grade, Renee aspired to teach some of her knowledge about it back to the community.
-Therefore, she started teaching classes at Oregon Hope Chinese School, where she has taught for about three full years now!
+Therefore, she started teaching classes at Oregon Hope Chinese School, where she has taught for three full years!
 She has taught four different levels of Java that increase in difficulty.
 Each iteration of a level covers one term, a period of ten classes of one hour each.
-She has not only led a group of previous Java students to revise the Java curriculum, but has also taught a previous student to become the teacher of a few courses, too.
+She has not only led a group of previous Java students to revise the Java curriculum, but has also taught three of her students to become the teacher of a few courses, too.
 She hopes that every one of her students has learned something valuable that can be taken with them to their future careers.

 In addition, Renee has worked on helping other students in Speech and Debate.
 Whether this be through speaking skills, technique, content, or structure, she has enjoyed helping students become stronger, just like how she has become stronger through Speech and Debate.
 She has worked with both high school students and middle school students.